hilali-msc/intro-to-building-webapps/css_framework/README.md

 It's also easy to see how styles can be better organized within a file because we can use larger element styles (`.my-container` in the example above) to contain styles affecting the child elements.

+The other way in which preprocessors help you with hierarchy and organization is via the `@import` command.

 ## Variable Definition

 ## Mixins (Functions)